-Mitrajaya holds the view that our stakeholders is important to our sustainability improvement efforts.
+Mitrajaya Holdings Berhad holds the views of our stakeholders to be important to our sustainability improvement efforts.
 Hence, we have reviewed the materiality issues in conjunction with our stakeholders' identification.
-In analysing our materiality issues, we have taken into account the concerns of our stakeholders as well as that of the organisation's vision and mission and strategic objectives, and these are outlined in the figure below.
+In analysing our materiality issues, we have taken into account the concerns of our stakeholders as well as that of the Organisation's vision and mission and strategic objectives, and these are outlined in the figure below.
 We have also referred to the Global Reporting Index (GRI G4 Guidelines) during the review.
 Our emphasis is thus on Occupational Safety & Health, Legal Compliance, Quality Control, Project Risk Management, Business Performance, Customer Satisfaction, Employee Development, Energy Conservation & Efficiency Improvement, Innovation, Pollution Prevention & Management of Construction Waste, Economic and Health Impacts of COVID-19.
 As far as possible these issues are addressed within this Sustainability Report.